 Look how rich and rustic this stew looks.
 I just have to test the tenderness of the beef.
 My mouth is full.
 These beef morsels are melting on my tongue.
 So so good.
 Just another taste, lol.
 I better stop or it is not going to make it to the table.

 The Carbonada Criolla, Argentinian Beef Stew is traditionally served with rice.
-Nicoletta made our new found recipe for oven baked rice.
+Nicoletta made our new found recipe for oven-baked rice.
 I have to say that it is amazing every time.
-Just blend rice, water, salt and a bit of oil in an oven-safe pot.
-On the stove top bring it to a boil, then into the oven it goes.
+Just blend rice, water, salt, and a bit of oil in an oven-safe pot.
+On the stovetop bring it to a boil, then into the oven it goes.
 In about 20 minutes you have a fluffy and oh so tasty rice!
-Perfect partner to sop up all the wonderfully rich flavors of this incredible Argentinian stew!
+The perfect partner to sop up all the wonderfully rich flavors of this incredible Argentinian stew!

 Today we are giving you a wonderful, rustic, comforting, wholesome dish that is a perfect family dinner meal.
 You can use up many of those veggies lingering in your crisper.
 You can experience another culture through food.